The Season of Poisoned Fruits

 With wit, intelligence, and cutting style, Vera Bogdanova portrays the generation of Russian youth who came of age in the aftermath of the collapse of the Soviet Union.
 Following the destinies of three cousins, she examines an era marked by political turmoil, the Chechen war, and terrorist attacks, and depicts a youth deceived by the promises of capitalism but struggling to reconcile with the Soviet heritage.
 A dark and insightful portrayal of the transitional decades from the late 1990s to the early 2010s in Russia, laying bare the roots of today's societal malaise and political crisis.

 It all begins in 1995.
 Zhenia is eleven years old, spending her vacation at her grandmother’s datcha, where her cousin Ilya, who is thirteen, also comes to stay.
 Five years later, they drink alcohol for the first time, ride motorcycles, try Coca-Cola and go clubbing.
 Another five years and it’s their first kiss, the certainty that they are meant for each other despite all obstacles.
-There is also Dasha, Ilya’s younger sister, traumatised by the unloved by a devastatingly beautiful mother “who doesn’t know how to choose men” and who, like too many Russian women, falls victim to domestic violence exacerbated by alcohol.
+There is also Dasha, Ilya’s younger sister, unloved by a devastatingly beautiful mother “who doesn’t know how to choose men” and who, like too many Russian women, falls victim to domestic violence exacerbated by alcohol.

 A candid portrait of an era, The Season of Poisoned Fruits with its many shades of darkness has become a reference for Russian millennials.